tardate/LittleArduinoProjects/Kraft/Firefly/README.md

 | 53      | 70.863 Gunmetal Grey               |
 | 110     | 70.875 Beige Brown                 |

 ### The Build

 I kept the build as simple as possible and went with the pre-molded tracks instead of the link-and-length option also included in the kit.
-This saves alot of time in the build - interested to see if they hold up to final scrutiny.
+This saves a lot of time in the build - interested to see if they hold up to final scrutiny.

 ![build_01](./assets/build_01.jpg?raw=true)